 These materials to ensure water drains away efficiently, preventing damage to the top of your home.
 So you can buy whole kits which contain all the supplies you need.
 All to design your own green insulation.

-Finally, the third layer should consist of a breathable layer between the drainage and the soil.
+Finally, the third layer of green roofing should consist of a breathable layer between the drainage and the soil.
 This layer is made from a lightweight material such as polyester geotextile to prevent the soil from clogging your drainage.
 The main function of this layer is to act as a filter.

 As well, the top layer should consist of the soil and plants.
 Your location’s climate, and the level of exposure to the structure determines your choice of plants.
 Native plants recommended because they are already adapted to the local climate and rainfall patterns.
 You may have to include irrigation into your designs if you live in a dry climate.